LiliaFramework/Lilia/documentation/docs/libraries/lia.option.md

 **Purpose**

-Writes all current option values to disk (file is keyed by server IP).
+Writes all current option values to `data/lilia/options/<gamemode>/<serverip>.txt` in JSON format.
+Only options with non-`nil` values are written.

 **Parameters**